craftingcity/The-Known-World/Game Notes/Mechanics/Roll-High-Or-Die-HACK/Roll High Or Die.md

 # Foreword
-Roll High or Die is a tabletop role-playing heavily inspired by 5th Edition gaming, the GURPS system, Vampore the Masqurade, and modern "hardcore" video-games like Tarkov, Stalker, or Soulsborne titles.
+Roll High or Die (RHOD) is a tabletop role-playing heavily inspired by 5th Edition gaming, the GURPS system, Vampire the Masquerade, and modern "hardcore" video-games like Tarkov, Stalker, or Soulsborne titles.

 I began this project as a youngster after I found myself disgruntled with the at-the-time current edition of your favorite nerd's favorite role-playing game.
 They - in my eyes - knocked it out of the park on their last one.
 As I played other games, I started to understand why I liked what a lot of others didn't, and why I didn't like this return to form that so many others seemed to praise.